Shiv9993/basic-coin-prediction-node/README.md

 ```

 ### 🚨Error 408: when checking topic status
 Leave the node connected for atleast 1 to 3 hours.
-Then you will. find connected.Tab tak other nodes ke sath connection establish ho jayega.
+Then you will. find code 200 .Tab tak other nodes ke sath connection establish ho jayega.